 Source: Allen (2003), Table 5.4.

-Between the 1930s and 1960s the economic superiority of socialism to capitalism was widely recognised and accepted.
+Between the 1930s and ’60s, the economic superiority of socialism to capitalism was widely recognized and accepted.
 The Economic Report laments that this was the case and worries that the same situation may be returning.
-In the aftermath of Reagan and Thatcher, and Western victory in the Cold War, it briefly looked as if the verdict of history had been reversed.
-In the early 1990s a triumphant Western economics profession declared that socialism had failed, and that the superiority of the market economy had been decisively established.
-But this is to mistake a political/military victory for an economic one.
+In the aftermath of Ronald Reagan and Margaret Thatcher, and Western victory in the Cold War, it briefly looked as if the verdict of history had been reversed.
+In the early 1990s, a triumphant Western economics profession declared that socialism had failed, and that the superiority of the market economy had been decisively established.
+But this is to mistake a political and military victory for an economic one.

 If one compares the promises of Western economists to the reality of the Soviet economy, the promises looked great.
-Faced with the growing popularity of socialist politics in the U.S. the Economic Report authors go on as if the promises of 1990 had been kept.
+Faced with the growing popularity of socialist politics in the United States, the authors of the Economic Report go on as if the promises of the 1990s were kept.
 But the gap between promise and the grim reality of capitalism in Russia has became too glaring for them to face: a drastically shrunken economy and millions of deaths.
-It is no wonder that President Trump’s economists retreat to the fantastic and discredited promises of the Reagan era.
+It is no wonder that Donald Trump’s economists retreat to the fantastic and discredited promises of the Reagan era.